-7. If things go wrong
+If things go wrong

 Most problems can be resolved quickly and easily by talking to your landlord or letting agent.
 There are often legal protections in place too for the most common problems that you may experience during the tenancy - the following links will tell you what they are or where to look for help:

-- ☐ If you have a complaint about a letting agent's service and they don't resolve your complaint, you can complain to an independent redress scheme.
-Letting agents must be a member of a government approved redress scheme. - ☐ If you wish to leave the property within the fixed term, or more quickly than permitted in the tenancy agreement you should discuss this with your landlord.
-If your landlord or letting agent agrees to end the tenancy early, you should make sure that this is clearly set out in writing and that you return all your sets of keys.
-If you do not, your landlord may make a court claim against you, to obtain possession of the property.
-You could be charged if you want to end the tenancy early, although this fee must not exceed the loss incurred by the landlord or the reasonable costs to your letting agent if you are renting through them.
-Unless or until a suitable replacement tenant is found, you will be liable for rent until your fixed-term agreement has ended or, in the case of a statutory periodic tenancy, until the required notice period under your tenancy agreement has expired.
-The government's guidance on the Tenant Fees Act contains more information. - ☐ If you are having financial problems, or are falling into rent arrears, speak to your landlord as they may be helpful, and are likely to be more sympathetic if you talk to them about any difficulties early on.
-Should you need further help contact your local housing authority, Citizens_Advice or Shelter as soon as possible.
-If you are eligible for legal aid, you can also contact Civil_Legal Advice for free and confidential advice.
-Check out these practical steps for managing your rent payments.

-- ☐ If the property is in an unsafe condition and your landlord won't repair it contact your local authority.
-They have powers to make landlords deal with serious health and safety hazards.
-You can also report this to your local Trading Standards. - You may be able to take your landlord to court yourself if you think the property is not fit for habitation, under the Homes (Fitness for Human Habitation) Act 2018.
-The court can make the landlord carry out repairs and can also make the landlord pay you compensation.
-You may also be able to take your landlord to court if they do not carry out some repairs.
-For more information, please see the Shelter advice on section 11 of the Landlord and Tenant Act 1985. - ☐ If you have a serious complaint about the property and your local authority has sent a notice to the landlord telling them to make repairs, your landlord may not be able to evict you with a section 21 notice (no fault eviction) for 6 months after the council's notice.
-You can still be evicted with a section 8 notice if you break the terms of your tenancy. - ☐ Failure to comply with a statutory notice is an offence.
-Depending on the notice, local authorities may prosecute or fine the landlord up to £30,000.
-Local authorities have powers to apply for banning orders which prevent landlords or property agents from managing and/ or letting out property if they are convicted of certain offences.
-If a landlord or property agent receives a banning order, they will be added to the Database of Rogue Landlords and Property Agents.
-There is a specific process for this, which can be found here.
+- □ If you have a complaint about a letting agent's service and they don't resolve your complaint, you can complain to an independent redress scheme.
+Letting agents must be a member of a government approved redress scheme. - □ If you are having financial problems, or are falling into rent arrears, speak to your landlord as they may be helpful, and are likely to be more sympathetic if you talk to them about any difficulties early on.
+Should you need further help contact your local housing authority, Citizens Advice or Shelter as soon as possible.
+Check out these practical steps for managing your rent payments. - If the property is in an unsafe condition and your landlord won't repair it - contact your local authority.
+They have powers to make landlords deal with serious health and safety hazards. - □ You may be able to take your landlord to court yourself if you think the property is not fit for habitation, under the Homes (Fitness for Human Habitation) Act 2018.
+The court can make the landlord carry out repairs and can also make the landlord pay you compensation. - □ If you have a serious complaint about the property and your local authority has sent a notice to the landlord telling them to make repairs, your landlord may not be able evict you with a Section 21 notice (no fault eviction) for 6 months after the council's notice.
+You can still be evicted with a Section 8 notice if you break the terms of your tenancy. - □ Failure to comply with a statutory notice is an offence.
+Depending on the notice, local authorities may prosecute or fine the landlord up to £30,000. - Local authorities have powers to apply for banning orders which prevent landlords or property agents letting out property if they are convicted of certain offences.
+If a landlord or property agent receives a banning order, they will be added to the database of rogue landlords and property agents - you can ask your local authority for more information about this.
+Landlords or agents may also be added to the database if they are convicted of a banning order offence or receive 2 or more civil penalties within a 12 month period.

-- ☐ If a landlord or letting agent charges you a prohibited payment (a banned fee according to the Tenant Fees Act 2019) or unlawfully retains a holding deposit they could be liable for a fine of up to £5,000 and if there are multiple breaches they could be liable for a fine up to £30,000 as an alternative to prosecution.
-Local authorities are responsible for issuing these fines.
-Landlords or letting agents cannot rely on giving notice under section 21 to obtain a possession order if they have not repaid any unlawful fees or deposits they have charged under the terms of the Act. - ☐ If your landlord is making unannounced visits or harassing you contact your local authority, or if more urgent dial 999. - ☐ If you are being forced out illegally contact your local authority.
-Shelter and Civil Legal Advice (see Help and Advice below) may also be able to help you.
-If your landlord wants you to leave the property, they must notify you in writing, with the right amount of notice.
-You can only be legally removed from the property if your landlord has a court order for possession and a warrant is executed by court bailiffs or sheriffs. - ☐ If you live with your partner and you separate, you may have the right to carry on living in your home. - ☐ If you are concerned about finding another place to live, then contact the Housing Department of your local authority straight away.
-Depending on your circumstances, they may have a legal duty to help you find accommodation and they can also provide advice.
-The local authority should not wait until you are evicted before taking action to help you.
+- □ If a landlord or letting agent charges you a 'prohibited payment' (a banned fee according to the Tenant Fees Act 2019) or unlawfully retains a holding deposit they could be liable for a fine of up to £5,000 and if there are multiple breaches they could be liable for a fine up to £30,000 as an alternative to prosecution.
+Local authorities are responsible for issuing these fines. - □ If your landlord is making unannounced visits or harassing you contact your local authority, or if more urgent dial 999. - □ If you are being forced out illegally, contact the police and your local authority.
+If your landlord wants you to leave the property, they must notify you in writing, with the right amount of notice - you can only be legally removed from the property with a court order.

+If you live with your partner and you separate, you may have the right to carry on living in your home.